pqina/vue-filepond/.github/ISSUE_TEMPLATE.md

 Hello fellow developer!

-💡 If you're submitting a feature request, go right ahead!
+💡 If you want to submit a feature request, go right ahead!

-🐜 If not, please read the instructions below.
+🐜 If you've found a bug, please use the template below to report it.

 **The more details you provide, the more inclined other developers are to help you and the faster the problem is resolved.**